Miamiohlibs/Alma-Self-Checkout/README.md

 # Alma Self-Checkout Station

-A Node.js web application that provides a self-service checkout interface for library patrons using Ex Libris Alma as the ILS.
+A Node.js web application that provides a self-service checkout interface compatible with Ex Libris Alma.

 ## Features